 According to the Louisiana State University, Department of Economics, Louisiana Outlook Report for 2016-2017, the sheer volume of announced industrial work in Louisiana is unprecedented-pegged by economists at as much as \$140 billion since 2012.
-A record \$8 billion in industrial expansions is underway and construction is expected to peak in 2017 for the Baton Rouge area.
-Baton Rouge, particularly along the Mississippi River, has had five very strong years of growth in a row, which is largely due to the record industrial expansions in the area.
+A recent announcement of a \$9 billion dollar industrial facility will be located in St. James Parish.
+Baton Rouge, particularly along the Mississippi River, has had five consecutive very strong years of growth, which is largely due to the record industrial expansions in the area.